GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

     :height: 400px
     :aspect: 2:1

-.. .. admonition:: Technical Information
-..
-This animation was created from 365 frames (one per day).

 |
 3.1.
 Goals of the Tutorial
 ==========================

-.. - Explain the most important aspects of using the :gmt-module:`events` module.
-.. - Explain more complex aspects of using the :gmt-module:`movie` module.
 - What is gmt :gmt-module:`events`.
 - How to use a background script for a movie.
 - How to enhance symbols with :gmt-module:`events`.